Best VPN for Canada (2026)

 • Kill switch responsiveness

-• Consistency across desktop and mobile devices
+• Consistency across desktop and mobile platforms

 How VPNs Were Scored